Joe Germaine

-Joseph Berton Germaine (born November 16, 1975) is a former American football quarterback.
-He was drafted by the St. Louis Rams in the fourth round of the 1999 NFL Draft after playing college football at Ohio State.
+Joseph Berton Germaine (born November 16, 1975) is an American former professional football quarterback who played in the National Football League (NFL) and the Arena Football League (AFL).
+He played college football for the Ohio State Buckeyes and was selected by the St. Louis Rams in the fourth round of the 1999 NFL draft.

-Germaine earned a Super Bowl ring with the Rams in Super Bowl XXXIV, beating the Tennessee Titans, and he also has been a member of the Kansas City Chiefs, Cincinnati Bengals, San Diego Chargers, and Utah Blaze.
+Germaine earned a Super Bowl ring with the Rams in Super Bowl XXXIV.
+He was also a member of the Kansas City Chiefs, Cincinnati Bengals, San Diego Chargers, Utah Blaze and Arizona Rattlers.

-Early years
+Early life

 Germaine attended Mountain View High School in Mesa, Arizona, and was a letterman in football, basketball, and baseball.
 He became a starter midway through his junior year and set school records with 3,782 passing yards, a 59% completion percentage, and 39 touchdown passes.
 As a senior, he connected on 123 of 209 passes for 2,081 yards and 23 touchdowns.
 He was drafted by the Colorado Rockies as a high school baseball prospect.

 College career

 Germaine was recruited by Northern Arizona University (NAU) out of high school, but NAU was wary of his intention to serve a two-year Mormon mission, and thus did not offer him a scholarship.
 Germaine played one season (1995) at Scottsdale Community College in Arizona before transferring to Ohio State.
 In 1996 and 1997 he was the backup to quarterback Stanley Jackson, but saw significant playing time as the two shared QB duties.
-Germaine’s most memorable moment in his years as a backup came at the 1997 Rose Bowl.
+Germaine's most memorable moment in his years as a backup came at the 1997 Rose Bowl.
 He led the Buckeyes on a 65-yard drive in 12 plays in the final 1:40 for the winning touchdown against Arizona State, a five-yard pass to David Boston with 19 seconds left.
-Germaine passed for 131 yards in the game and was named the game’s MVP.
+Germaine passed for 131 yards in the game and was named the game's MVP.

 In his senior year (1998) at Ohio State, Germaine was a full-time starter at quarterback, as well as a team co-captain.
 That year, he set 11 school records, throwing for 3,330 yards and 25 touchdowns.
 He was the Chicago Tribune Silver Football Award winner as well as the Big Ten Conference Most Valuable Player that year.
 He threw for 6,370 yards and 56 touchdowns in three seasons.

 Germaine was selected to the Ohio State Football All-Century Team in 2000.